backdrop/backdrop/README.md

 -----------

 Backdrop is a fully-featured content management system that allows non-technical users to manage a wide-variety of content.
-It can be used to create blogs, forums, image galleries, social networks, intranets, and more.
+It can be used to create all kinds of websites including blogs, image galleries, social networks, intranets, and more.

 Backdrop aims to provide:

-- A full-featured CMS that puts editorial and end-users first.
-- A system that can be utilized out-of-the-box.
+- A CMS that can be used out-of-the-box.
-- Code that can be learned and easily developed.
+- Code that can be learned quickly.
 - Extensible APIs.

 Requirements